SoliDry/api-generator/README.md

-The dynamic module name similar to: v1, v2 - will be taken on runtime as the last element of the array in ```config/module.php``` file, if You, by strange circumstances, want to use one of the previous modules, just set one of previously registered modules as the last element of an array.
+The dynamic module name similar to: v1, v2 - will be taken on runtime as the last element of the array in ```config/module.php``` file, if you, by strange circumstances, want to use one of the previous modules, just set one of previously registered modules as the last element of an array.

 An example of auto-generated ```config/module.php```: